Last updated 26 April 2021

 We may disclose your personal information to entities located outside of Australia, including to our data hosting and other IT service providers, located in countries which may include the United States, United Kingdom, Singapore and Hong Kong.

 Overseas recipients to whom we may potentially disclose personal information are located in the United States, South America, Europe, Asia, New Zealand, the United Kingdom, and any other countries to the extent required to fulfil the purposes listed above.
-Generally, we require that organisations outside Starpharma who handle or obtain personal information as third party service providers to Starpharma acknowledge the confidentiality of this information and comply with the privacy requirements of such information.
+Generally, we require that organisations outside Starpharma who handle or obtain personal information as third party service providers to Starpharma acknowledge the confidentiality of this information and comply with the privacy requirements of such information as directed by us.

 Direct marketing materials

-We may send you direct marketing communications and information about our products and services that we consider may be of interest to you.
+We may send you direct marketing communications and information about our products and services that we consider may be of interest to you, provided that you have opted in to receive direct marketing communications from us.
 These communications may be sent in various forms, including mail, SMS, fax, telephone and email, in accordance with applicable marketing laws, such as the Spam Act 2003 (Cth).
-You consent to us sending you those direct marketing communications by any of those methods.
 If you indicate a preference for a method of communication, we will endeavour to use that method whenever practical to do so.
-In addition, at any time you may opt-out of receiving marketing communications from us by contacting us (see the details below) or by using opt-out facilities provided in the marketing communications and we will then ensure that you do not receive further marketing communications.
+You may be able to choose what types of direct marketing communications and information you receive.
+In addition, at any time you may opt-out of receiving marketing communications from us by contacting us (see the details below) or by using opt-out facilities provided in the marketing communications and we will then ensure that you do not receive further marketing communications within the timeframes established by applicable laws.
 You may still receive communications from us while we update our records.

 We do not provide your personal information to other organisations, except where they are contracted on Starpharma’s behalf, for the purposes of direct marketing.